United States District Court for the District of Utah COVID-19 Information Center

-- Grand jury proceedings will resume without restrictions.
+- Grand jury proceedings have resumed without restrictions.
 The United States Attorney's Office is directed to continue coordinating those proceedings with Chief Magistrate Judge, Judge Dustin B. Pead.
-General Order 21-003.
+General Order 21-009.

 - With in-person criminal jury trials resuming in Phase 2, the Chief Judge has provided to the jury administrator a list of trials to be scheduled in order of priority.
 For additional details, please review the court’s Petit Jury Trial Plan.

 - To efficiently schedule trials, the jury office staff will obtain from the courtroom deputy (of the judge whose trial is next on the priority list) details about the length of trial, number of defendants and need for interpreters, number of prospective jurors needed, and anticipated complexity of the trial.
 Petit Jury Trial Plan.

 - To allow enough time for staggered courthouse entry and breaks, most jury trials will start no earlier than 9:00 a.m. and will continue until at least 4:00 p.m.

 - Personal Protective Equipment must be worn during jury trials, unless the presiding judge dertermines otherwise.
 General Order 21-008.